smrmaheshkumar/Devops_Interview_Questions_DeekshithSN/Devops_mock_interview_1.md

    **site**: generates site documentation for the project.

    **Phases of default Lifecycle**
-   **validate** − validate the project and check if everything is correct and all necessary information is available. \
+   **validate** − Validate the project and check if everything is correct and all necessary information is available. \
-   **compile** − this phase compiles the source code of your project. \
+   **compile** − This phase compiles the source code of your project. \
-   **test** − tests the compiled source code by using a suitable unit testing framework.
+   **test** − Tests the compiled source code by using a suitable unit testing framework.
 These tests should not require the code to be packaged or deployed \
-   **package** − takes the compiled code and packages it in its distributable format. \
+   **package** − Takes the compiled code and packages it in its distributable format. \
-   **integration-test** − processes and deploys the package if possible into an environment where integration tests can be run. \
+   **integration-test** − Processes and deploys the package if possible into an environment where integration tests can be run. \
-   **verify** − runs any checks to verify the package is valid and meets the required quality criteria. \
+   **verify** − Runs any checks to verify the package is valid and meets the required quality criteria. \
    **install** − installation of the package into the local repository.
 This is done to use it as a dependency in other projects locally. \
    **deploy** − done in an integration environment or release environment.
 Here the final package is copied to the remote repository for sharing with other developers        and projects.